Jackm410/Shorts-Blocker/README.md

   Enjoy and stop watching Youtube shorts.

--How does it work:
+- How does it work:

   When you open a YouTube shorts after the extension was installed, the extension will close the YouTube shorts page and open a image that encourage you to go to work.

--Possible future update:
+- Possible future update:

   I want to make something that manipulate the YouTube Recommend page to hide all YouTube Shorts.
   Because I have never worked with Javascript / HTML / CSS I need to start learning before I can make something that are better than what it is now.
 So stay tune.